Skip to main content

 Disassembly window

-The Disassembly window displays the firmware's computer code at its lowest level.
-It analyzes the firmware binary and target memory to show what the target hardware is going to execute.
+The Disassembly window displays firmware computer code at its lowest level.
+It analyzes the firmware's binary and target memory to show what the target hardware is going to execute.
 It displays each instruction, along with its address, machine code, and assembly code.
-The assembly code is enriched by commonly used, matching pseudo instructions; dereferenced offsets and their value; referenced symbol values and jump targets.
+The assembly code is enriched by commonly used, matching pseudo instructions; dereferenced offsets and their values; and referenced symbol values and jump targets.

-Some devices have custom extensions to the instruction set.
+Some devices have custom instruction-set extensions.
 This is fairly common with RISC-V-based target devices.
 Ozone's disassembly view can be extended to display custom instructions.
-More information

 Window synchronization

-Ozone always puts the debug state into perspective, and it provides a complete overview across all its windows through synchronized views.
-On halt the Source Code Viewer and Disassembly window show the location of the currently executed code, in line with current symbol values and register contents in their respective windows.
+Ozone always puts the debug state into perspective, and with synchronized views, it provides a complete overview across all windows.
+During a halt, the Source Code Viewer and Disassembly window show the location of the currently executed code, inline with current symbol values and register contents in their respective windows.

 When a user navigates through the call stack or the task list, these views are updated and provide full insight into what happened before or in parallel.
-The action of stepping back in time through the instruction trace is synchronized with the source code and timeline for easy high-level debugging of the past.
+The action of stepping back in time through the instruction trace is synchronized with the source code and timeline for easy high-level debugging of past events.

 Change-level highlighting